rajathirumal/TextMe/README.md

 # TextMe
-A simple text messaging android application. 📱
+A simple text messaging android application 📱

   Message your loved one 😝 in a secrured manner 😸.